ineffectivecoder/goercer/README.md

 ---

-## License
+## ⚖️ Legal Disclaimer

-This tool is for educational and authorized testing purposes only.
-Ensure you have explicit permission before testing against any systems.
+This tool is for **educational and authorized security testing purposes only**.

+**You must**:
+- ✅ Have explicit written permission before testing
+- ✅ Use only in authorized penetration testing engagements
+- ✅ Comply with all applicable laws and regulations
+- ✅ Respect scope boundaries in security assessments

+**Unauthorized use is illegal**.
+The authors assume no liability for misuse or damages arising from the use of this tool.

+By using goercer, you acknowledge that you have proper authorization and accept full responsibility for your actions.